denull/mods/README.md

 ### Timeout and Interval Management

-There is also a wrappers for `setTimeout` and `setInterval` which are automatically cleared on module unload.
+There are also wrappers for `setTimeout` and `setInterval` functions which are automatically cleared on module unload.

 ```javascript
 // Set a timeout that will be automatically cleared on unload